-The Lebanese Broadband Stakeholders Group is an informal and independent forum for people and organizations across the broadband value-chain to discuss and propose solutions for the issues related to the development and usage of broadband connectivity across the whole country and within the framework of the national interest.
+The Lebanese Broadband Stakeholders Group is an informal and independent forum for people and organizations across the broadband value chain to discuss and proposes solutions for the issues related to the development and usage of broadband connectivity across the whole country and within the framework of the national interest.

 The Lebanese Broadband Stakeholders Group’s 2-year goals are to:

 The initial membership of the Lebanese Broadband Stakeholders Group consists of the 6,436 organizations and individuals that have endorsed the Broadband Manifesto.

 Membership is opened to all organizations from all sectors (public, private, and civil society).
 If your organization is interested please send an e-mail to firstname.lastname@example.org